-If You Are Looking for Alternative Treatments to Surgical TMJ Treatments, Koala® Center For Sleep & TMJ Disorders Has Less Invasive Treatments to Suit Your Needs.
-With the Use of Modern Technological Advances Such as TENS and Custom Fit Oral Appliances, Koala® Center For Sleep & TMJ Disorders Has Solutions for Every Patient.
+If You Are Looking for Alternative Treatments to Surgical TMJ Treatments, Koala® Center for Sleep and TMJ Disorders & TMJ Disorders Has Less Invasive Treatments to Suit Your Needs.
+With the Use of Modern Technological Advances Such as TENS and Custom Fit Oral Appliances, Koala® Center for Sleep and TMJ Disorders & TMJ Disorders Has Solutions for Every Patient.
 Call (855) 977-0400 to Book Your Appointment Today!

 What is TMJ?

 TMJ is, in medical terms, known as the temporomandibular joint.
 The TMJ works in multiple ways to open a person’s mouth.
 The first way is to simply open and close the mouth.
 The second, is a sliding motion called translation, where a person’s lower jaw moves down and forward.
 This motion helps with movements like eating, yawning and singing.
 There are ways to keep your TMJ functioning properly, and the main way is to ensure dental visits twice a year to catch any early symptoms of a TMJ disorder.
 If you happen to be suffering from a TMJ disorder, there are many treatment options for you.
 Be sure to discuss these options with your dentist or sleep doctor.
 Treatment options can include BOTOX®, physical therapy or transcutaneous electrical nerve stimulation (TENS).